pritipriya-dasbehera/pritipriya-dasbehera.github.io/_projects/Izhikevich.md

             <li><strong>Parameter d:</strong> The after-spike reset of the recovery variable u.</li>
         </ul>
         <p>
-            The interactive visualization above allows you to adjust these parameters and observe how they affect the spiking behavior of the neuron.
+            The interactive visualisation above allows you to adjust these parameters and observe how they affect the spiking behavior of the neuron.
         </p>
     </div>
 </div>